RickStrahl/BlogPosts/2021-06/Running-.NET-Core-Apps-on-a-Framework-other-than-Compiled-Version/RunningNetCoreAppsOnAFrameworkOtherThanCompiledVersion.md

 You can also run an application that is compiled with a lower version on a higher minor of the same major version of the runtime (ie. compiled for 3.0 and run on 3.1).

-(Haven't verified: Patch version differences don't matter even if the patch version of the build is higher, it'll run on a lower patch version of the same major.minor)

 **Doesn't**

 You cannot run an application on a different major version than what it was compiled for.

-An application compiled to a higher minor version running on a lower minor version (ie. compiled for 3.1 but running on 3.0) does not work.
+Any application's runtime target version that is higher than the installed runtime version (major, minor or patch) does not run.

+---

+In simpler terms: There's no runtime rollback, and only minor version runtime roll forward by default.

 ## Explicit Runtime Override with `dotnet --fxversion`
 You can however override the runtime version **explicitly** by specifying a runtime version either on the `dotnet` command line or via a runtime configuration file.